-This KPI shows the total number of times that the budget was iterated before it was perfected.
-If these iterations are high in number, it means that there was more time spent on the planning of the budget, before the final approval.
+This KPI shows the total number of times the budget was iterated before it was perfected.
+If these iterations are high in number, there was more time spent on planning the budget before the final approval.

 19. Cost Performance Index

-This KPI compares the budget cost of the work that the whole team has done so far to the actual amount of money that has been spent on the project.
-This basically calculates the expense efficiency of the project.
+This KPI compares the budget cost of the work that the whole team has done so far to the amount of money spent on the project.
+This calculates the expense efficiency of the project.

 20. Number of Project Milestones Achieved On Time

-This KPI tracks down all of the different parts or milestones related to the project development process.
-Checking to see if they are being completed in a timely manner.
+This KPI tracks down all the parts or milestones related to the project development process.
+Checking to see if they are being completed promptly.

 21. Training and Research Needed for Project